scylladb/scylladb/docs/getting-started/system-requirements.rst

 Supported Platforms
 ===================

-Scylla runs on 64-bit Linux.
-Here, you can find which :doc:`operating systems, distros, and versions </getting-started/os-support>` are supported.
+ScyllaDB runs on 64-bit Linux.
+The x86_64 and AArch64 architectures are supported (AArch64 support includes AWS EC2 Graviton).

+See OS :doc:`Support by Platform and Version <</getting-started/os-support>` for information about supported operating systems, distros, and versions.

 .. _system-requirements-hardware: